Adreen-99/Africa-Travel-Blog-Posts/README.md

 Installation and Setup: Follow these steps to get the project up and running on your local machine:

-Clone the Repository (or create files manually): If this project is part of a Git repository, clone it:
+Clone the Repository (or create files manually)

-git <git@github.com:Spiffy047/week3.git> cd

 Otherwise, please make sure you have the index.html, index.js, db.json, and style.css (even if empty) files in the same directory.